avatar-kaleb/kalebmckelvey-site/blog/we-have-two-different-groups-of-friends-in-our-lives.md

 ---
 As I conclude the day, there has been something quite funny on my mind that I wanted to share.
 We have two different types of friends.
 Those who read the random articles we send them, and those who don't!!

 _Before starting into what I mean by this rambunctious claim, I want to disclaim that either type can still be great friends.
 All I'm saying is that there are these two types._

 ## Part 1 - Inspire others (including your friends)!

 Now, to get things started.

-If you're anything like me, you have sites you follow: Lifehacker, Wired, Engadget, JoshuaKennon, Mr Money Mustache, etc. You also have news sites with articles to help us keep up (or try to) with what is going on in the world.
+If you're anything like me, you have sites you follow: Lifehacker, Wired, Engadget, Joshua Kennon, Mr. Money Mustache, etc. You also have news sites with articles to help us keep up (or try to) with what is going on in the world.

-Every once in awhile, I will find an article that I BELIEVE is truly worth taking the time to read.
-I quickly send the link over to my group chat or friends that I feel like could really benefit from reading it too, only to find out some (most) never read it.
+Every once in a while, I will find an article that I BELIEVE is truly worth taking the time to read.
+I quickly send the link over to my group chat or friends that I feel like could benefit from reading it too, only to find out some (most) never read it.
 Womp womp...

-Actually, I think this is one of the best lessons we can learn early in our life.
+I think this is one of the best lessons we can learn early in our life.

-It doesn't really matter if they read it, what matters is you're trying to give your interests, your passion, and your knowledge to others.
+It doesn't matter if they read it, what matters is you're trying to give your interests, your passion, and your knowledge to others.
 Why?
 To make them better!!

 Nia once told me for my blog, it doesn't matter how many people you inspire, as long as you are inspiring someone.

 SO TRUE.

-What's really great about this is that, when you start sending articles around, people start sending them to you.
+What's great about this is that, when you start sending articles around, people start sending them to you.
 Guess which group I'm in?
 Yes the one who reads them.

 Just today I read the "Uses of Great Men" essay by Ralph Emerson.
-I would definitely not have if someone great didn't send it to me.
+I would not have if someone great didn't send it to me.
 We do this pretty much every week back and forth, from personal growth to personal finance, or politics.

 Over time we have helped each other grow new knowledge and new perspective by providing a rich information diet.